MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 		- **Name**: Internal
 		- **Display name**: Internal
 		- **Description for users**: Internal information with sharing protection
-		- **Description for admins**: Internal information with moderate encryption, marking and sharing restriction settings activated
+		- **Description for admins**: Internal information with moderate encryption, marking, and sharing restriction settings activated

 	2. In the **Scope** section, select **Files &amp; emails** and **Groups &amp; Sites**